JustinTimperio/pacback/README.md

 ![Pacback Saving App Data](https://imgur.com/Ag0NROG.gif)

 ### Rollback a List of Packages
-Most issues with an update stem from a single package or a set of related package.
+Most issues with an update stem from a single package or a set of related packages.
 Pacback allows you to selectively rollback a list of packages using `pacback -pkg package_1 package_2 package_3`.
 Packback searches your file system looking for all versions associated with each package name.
-When searching for a package, Pacback will do its best to aviod clutter when a name is used in many packages (I.E. xorg-server, xorg-docs, xorg-xauth).
-If no packages are found you can extend the search but you will need sort through some cluter.
+When searching for a package, Pacback will do its best to avoid clutter when a name is used in many packages (I.E. xorg-server, xorg-docs, xorg-xauth).
+If no packages are found you can extend the search but you will need sort through some clutter.

 In this example, we selectively rollback 2 packages.
 1. `pacback -pkg typescript electron`